sensible-hq/sensible-docs/readme-sync/v0/welcome/4000 - examples.md

 hidden: false
 ---

-Sensible configuration library
+Prebuilt example configurations library
 ====
-To use or to contribute to open source examples of SenseML configurations, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/).
+To use or to contribute to Sensible's open-source examples of SenseML configurations, see the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library/).

 Example code
 ====